dmgerow/manufacturing-cloud-connector-for-sales/README.md

       1. Make the Sales Agreements
       2. Make sure that the `AccountId__c` on the quote line is populated
    2. The package comes with default mappings.
 Make additional field mappings as needed.
 Note that the custom metadata mappings are ignored if you use an Apex Mapping Plugin
 3. If a Sales Agreement Product already exists for the Quote Line’s PriceBookEntryId, the records are merged.
-This is because a PriceBookEntry can only exist on a Sales Agreement once.
+This is because a PriceBookEntry can only exist once per Sales Agreement.
 4. The new Sales Agreement Products are inserted.

 ## Roadmap